aaronchu/heroku-review-envs/heroku-app-create/README.md

 In order to supply arguments to this action, use a format similar to environment variable definitions - as shown above in the examples.

-* `MSVC_PREFIX` - **Required.** A prefix for all of your Heroku app names.
+* `APP_PREFIX` - **Required.** A prefix for all of your Heroku app names.
 You probably want this specific to your organization or team.
 It's best that this is kept short as Heroku has a 30-character limit on app names.
 * `HEROKU_TEAM_NAME` - **Required.** The team name for your Heroku Team.
 * `SERVICE_NAME` - **Required.** The name of this service being deployed.
 * `SERVICE_ORIGIN` - **Optional.** The name of the Development App.
 Define if you're deploying a Related App.